rlamarche/camera-toolbox-buildroot/README.md

 To use it:

 * download buildroot-2016.11 and extract it here (https://buildroot.org/downloads/buildroot-2016.11.tar.bz2)
+* NOTE : you need about 10go free space on your hard disk for the following
 * run build.sh
+* Go outdoor enjoying the beautiful weather, come back a few hours later
 * create a sd card with the image in $BUILDROOT/output/images/sdcard.img